-Charleston was named Top City in the World in 2015 by `Condé Nast Travelers for the 5th consecutive year, and No. 1 City in the U.S. from Travel + Leisure magazine – for the sixth consecutive year!
+In 2020, Charleston was named the No. 1 Small U.S. City by Condé Nast Traveler for the 6th consecutive year, and No. 1 City in the U.S. from Travel + Leisure magazine – for the ninth consecutive year!

 Charleston is the second largest city in South Carolina, and the city is brimming with rich history, tradition and Southern charm.